English Section

 Pixabay LicenseImage by Mediamodifier from Pixabay

-The protagonist of The Queen and the Smokehouse is Miecia, a woman affectionately known as the local “queen,” who has run her smokehouse in a Baltic seaside resort for over four decades.
+The Queen and the Smokehouse follows Miecia, a woman known locally as the "Queen," who has run a smokehouse in a Baltic seaside resort for more than four decades.

-According to the producer’s note, “more than a workplace, the smokehouse is a social hub and a point of reference for the community around it.
-When declining health forces Miecia to loosen her grip on the business, a fragile transition begins, exposing the uncertain future of both the smokehouse and the people whose lives orbit around it.”
+According to the producer's note, the smokehouse serves not only as a workplace but also as a social hub for the local community.
+As Miecia's health declines and she gradually steps back from the business, "a fragile transition begins, exposing the uncertain future of both the smokehouse and the people whose lives orbit around it."

 Lis, 25, is a history graduate from the London School of Economics.
-She describes her feature-length debut as “a tale about the last bastions of authenticity in places consumed by tourism” and a reflection “on the passage of time [and] a story of female strength in the pursuit of success and dedication to providing for loved ones.”
+She has described her debut feature as "a tale about the last bastions of authenticity in places consumed by tourism," as well as a reflection on the passage of time and female resilience.